MehrabSanaee/Laravel-Auto-installer/README.md

 ## 🎯 Purpose

-I regularly deploy small Laravel-based bots and utilities to new VPS instances.\
+I regularly deploy small Laravel projects and utilities to new VPS instances.
 Repeating the same installation steps manually was inefficient and prone to human error.

 This script automates: